 Copy and paste https://your-url.slack.com/account/settings (don't forget to add your workspace's domain) to enable 2FA for all of your accounts.

-Locked out?
-If you don't have access to your backup codes, ask a Workspace Owner/Admin to manually disable 2FA for your account.
-Workspace Owners who have lost access will need to contact the Workspace Primary Owner.
+If you got a new phone or don't have access to your backup codes, you can ask a Workspace Owner or Admin to manually disable 2FA for your account.
+If you're a Workspace Owner and you can't sign in, you'll need to contact the Workspace Primary Owner to help.